zenangst/Spots/README.md

 - Soft & hard updates to UI components.
 - Supports both views made programmatically and nib-based views.
 **Spots** handles this for you by using a view registry.

+## Getting started with Spots

+If you are looking for a way to get started with `Spots`, we recommend taking a look at our [Getting started guide](https://github.com/hyperoslo/Spots/blob/master/Documentation/Getting%20started%20guide.md).

 ## Origin Story